Phreshhh/Phreshistant/README.md

 **You can pick up todos for all types of reminders.
 On trigger the choosed todos (re)set to "Idle" state.**

+## Upgrade 1.1.2 Features

+- Todo note editor toolbar position fixed on scroll also
+- Views height resize on maximize and restore also
+- Electron version upgrade to 4.0

 ## Upgrade 1.1.1 Features